Workday/warp-core/gh-pages-src/content/contents/anomaly_detection.md

 To remedy this, we developed a novel extension to RPCA called Double RPCA.
 This algorithm features an "extended training phase" where only past normal measurements are used to determine the current threshold value.
-One intuitive way to grasp the effects of this modification is to say that it "prevents Stockholm Syndrome".
+One intuitive way to grasp the effects of this modification is to say that it, roughly speaking, "prevents Stockholm Syndrome".

 This variant is more strict with respect to sustained test performance degradation, and can lead to increased false positive rates over extended periods of time.
 This algorithm is a good fit